Athletics at the 2020 Summer Olympics – Mixed 4 × 400 metres relay

-The mixed 4 × 400 metres relay event at the 2020 Summer Olympics took place on 30 and 31 July 2021 at the Japan National Stadium.
-There were 16 competing relay teams, with each team having 4 members (2 men and 2 women).
+The mixed 4 × 400 metres relay at the 2020 Summer Olympics was held over two rounds at the Japan National Stadium in Tokyo, Japan, on 30 and 31 July 2021.
+There were 16 competing relay teams, with each team having four competing members (two men and two women).
 It was the first mixed-gender relay in athletics held at the Olympic Games, as part of a larger focus on gender equality by the International Olympic Committee.